tannen73/intro/README.md

 - 👋 Hi, I’m @tannen73
-- 👀 I’m interested in Kitesurfing
+- 👀 I like Kitesurfing
-- 🌱 I’m currently learning Go and Python
+- 🌱 I’m currently learning Wing Foiling
-- 💞️ I’m looking to collaborate on data sience and machine learing
+- 💞️ I’m looking to collaborate on data sience and machine learning
 - 📫 How to reach me ...

 <!---